Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Asclepiadaceae >>> Funastrum cynanchoides

 Watercolor © by Michael Plagens

 This watercolor was made based on a specimen found at Cottonwood Wash, Four Peaks, Maricopa Co., AZ, on 12 Sept.
 1992.
-The caterpillar is the immature stage of the Queen Butterfly and the red and black bug is a Milkweed Bug -- Lygeaus kalmii.
+The caterpillar is the immature stage of the Queen Butterfly and the red and black bug is a Small Milkweed Bug -- Lygeaus kalmii.

 Sponsored Links:

 FRUIT: Turgid, slightly curved pods are packed with comose (hairy) seeds.
+Mature seeds are carried by winds to new locations.

 Another frequently encountered insect on milkweeds are the brightly colored black and red Milkweed Bugs Whereas the aphids are rather immobile, these true bugs can quickly withdraw their piercing-sucking mouthparts and run or fly if disturbed.
 If fruits are present, this is where the bugs' feeding will be concentrated.

 Still another strikingly colored insect, the Queen Butterfly (Danaus gillipus) uses this and other milkweeds as its larval host.
 That many of these insects are strikingly colored is not a coincidence.
 Many milkweeds have cardiac poisons in their sap that if ingested by birds or mammals can cause sickness or death.
-Many milkweed-feeding insects can store these poisons in their bodies without harm to themselves while gaining protection from insectivorous birds and mammals.
+Many milkweed-feeding insects can store these poisons in their own bodies without harm to themselves while gaining protection from insectivorous birds and mammals.
 The colors serve as warning that they are dangerous for insectivores to eat.

 More Information: